zhaonanq/bikeshare-prediction/README.md

 Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a Python [scraper](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/historical_newyork.py) modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare), which in turn relies on this Python [wrapper](https://github.com/ZeevG/python-forecast.io) of the Dark Sky API.
 In order to scrape and store the hourly data, follow the instructions given below for storing data on a local Windows machine.
 Caution: the procedure is slightly different for virtual machine or Unix-like machines.

-First install PostgreSQL and in Windows command line type,
+First install PostgreSQL and in Windows Command Prompt type,
 ```
 psql -U postgres
 ```